badu/gorm/README.md

 # Changes log

+## 10.11.2016
+- [x] StructField has field UnderlyingType (should keep reflect.Type so we won't use reflection everywhere)
+- [x] finally got rid of defer inside loop of Scope's GetModelStruct method (ModelStruct's processRelations method has a loop in which calls relationship processors)
+- [x] introduced a HasRelations and IsTime in StructField

 ## 09.11.2016
 - [x] Collector - a helper to avoid multiple calls on fmt.Sprintf : stores values and string
 - [x] replaced some statements with switch